-The safest way to measure the power consumption of an appliance powered from the mains is to use a power adapter/meter/monitor.
+- The safest way to measure the power consumption of an appliance powered from the mains is to use a power adapter.
 These devices plug into a socket and the appliance is then plugged into the adapter which displays information on an LCD.
-Typical parameters displayed are voltage, current, power, kwh, cost and duration of power up (useful for fridges, freezers and air conditioners which cut in and out).
+Typical parameters displayed are voltage, current, power, kwh, cost and how long the appliance was turned on (useful for fridges, freezers and air conditioners which cut in and out).
 You can read more about these gadget in my article here:

 True RMS Multimeters

 The voltage supply to your home is AC, and voltage and current vary in polarity over time.
 The waveform is sinusoidal as in the diagram below and the change of direction of current is known as the frequency and measured in Hertz (Hz).
 This frequency can be 50 or 60 Hz, depending on which country you live in.
 The RMS voltage of an AC waveform is the effective voltage and similar to the average voltage.
 If the peak voltage is Vpeak, then the RMS voltage for a sinusoidal voltage is Vpeak / √2 (approx 0.707 times the peak voltage).
 The power in a circuit is the RMS voltage multiplied by the RMS current flowing in a load.
 The voltage normally printed on appliances is the RMS voltage even though this is not usually stated.

 A basic multimeter will indicate RMS voltages for sinusoidal voltage waveforms.
 The supply to our homes is sinusoidal so this isn't a problem.
 However if a voltage is non sinusoidal, e.g. a square or triangular wave, then the meter will not indicate the true RMS voltage.
 True RMS meters however are designed to correctly indicate RMS values for all shaped waveforms.